-The Pennsylvania Supreme Court recently held that the Fifth Amendment’s protection against self-incrimination extends to prohibiting law enforcement from forcing a defendant to provide his passwords for electronic devices.
-The Supreme Court ruled 4-3 to reverse a state superior court ruling in the case of Commonwealth v.
-Davis, a decision that may have an immediate effect on technology-related criminal cases.
+The Pennsylvania Supreme Court held that the Fifth Amendment’s protection against self-incrimination extends to prohibiting law enforcement from forcing a defendant to provide his or her passwords for electronic devices.
+The PA Supreme Court ruled 4-3 to reverse a state superior court ruling in the case of Commonwealth v.
+Davis, a decision that may have immediate effect on technology-related criminal cases.

 The Superior Court of Pennsylvania affirmed that ruling, agreeing with the trial court that Davis’ act of providing the password in question was not testimonial in nature and his Fifth Amendment right against self-incrimination would not be violated.

 On appeal, he asked the Pennsylvania Supreme Court if an individual can be “compelled to disclose orally the memorized password to a computer over his invocation of privilege under the Fifth Amendment.”